Skip to main content

 • Strawberries.

-• Lean lunch meal, like chicken and turkey, that can be bought by the pound.
+• Lunch meats, like chicken and turkey, that can be bought by the pound.

 • Individual packages of hummus and crackers.